OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/po/show.md

 ---
 title: show
-description: This documentation page talks about the 'show' function from OpenBB's portfolio optimization module.
+description: "This documentation page talks about the 'show' function from OpenBB's" portfolio optimization module.
 It details how to display portfolio optimization results using categories and portfolio engines.
 keywords: